-Suppressing the sound your ATV makes is pretty popular among hunters, bird watchers, or anyone that wants to disturb the wildlife where they ride as little as possible.
+Suppressing the sound your ATV makes is pretty popular among hunters, bird watchers, or anyone who wants to disturb the wildlife where they ride as little as possible.
 Others want a quieter machine to avoid bothering the neighbors or to comply with sound pollution regulations in their area.
-Whatever the case may be you have a few options available to quiet down the noise your ATV makes.
+Whatever the case may be you have multiple options at your disposal to achieve a quieter ATV and minimize the noise it generates

 ATV Exhaust Silencer

 This is the preferred method, and you’ll see why later on when I talk about the other options out there.
-Getting and installing an aftermarket ATV exhaust silencer is so simple and straight forward, and suppresses the exhaust noise better than anything else you could do.
+Getting and installing an aftermarket ATV exhaust silencer is so simple, and suppresses the exhaust noise better than anything else you could do.

 If you’re a bit strapped for cash you could try this Universal Fit Kolpin Stealth Exhaust 2.0 with Heat Shield.
 Sure it’s about half the price of the Silent Rider, but it’s also about half the star ratings too.